 You'll find that Road Canyon Reservoir, a State Wildlife Area, is a nice spot for fishing.
 You need a Colorado Wildlife Stamp to enter the area.
 This stamp is included in any fishing or hunting license, or you can buy the stamp separately.
 Get your license or stamp at any of our local fishing outfitters.

 The Rio Grande Reservoir is located along this road, about 13 miles from Highway 149.
-There is a boat ramp and restroom.
+There is a boat ramp and a restroom.
 The reservoir is known for its trout fishing.

 Make a day of the trip by bringing a picnic lunch, or stay longer at one of the four public campgrounds along the way.